Fully Energy-Efficient Randomized Backoff: Slow Feedback Loops Yield Fast Contention Resolution: Technical Overview

 \paragraph{Upper bounding the bettor's maximum wealth/potential and showing $\Omega(1)$ implicit throughput.} In \lemref{passive}, we provide a high-probability upper bound on the bettor's maximum wealth and the amount of time until it goes broke, which corresponds to there being no packets in the system.

-\begin{restatable*}[{\bf The bettor loses the betting game}] {lemma}{BGpassive}\lemlabel{passive} Suppose the bettor receives $\passive$ dollars of passive income.
+{\textsc{Lemma}}~\ref{lem:passive} {\it ({\bf The bettor loses the betting game}).
+Suppose the bettor receives $\passive$ dollars of passive income.
 Then with high probability in $\passive$, the bettor never has more than $O(\passive)$ dollars across the execution.
-Moreover, the bettor goes broke within $O(\passive)$ active slots, with high probability in $\passive$. \end{restatable*}
+Moreover, the bettor goes broke within $O(\passive)$ active slots, with high probability in $\passive$. }

 We briefly explain here how \lemref{passive} implies implicit throughput.
 Consider a time horizon $t$, and suppose that the bettor has received $\passive = t/c$ dollars from passive income, for constant $c$ matching the \mbox{big-$O$} of the lemma.
 Then from \lemref{passive}, with high probability in $t/c$, the bettor goes broke within $c\cdot t/c = t$ time; that is, there are no active packets at time $t$.
 We thus obtain the $\Omega(1)$ throughput result of \thmref{infinite_arrival_throughput}.